pace-neutrons/pace-developers/python_interface/design/02_pace_python_implementation_discussion.md

 The Python C API module also creates a shared (`memoryview`) copy of the original `numpy` array, to keep it in memory, and keeps this in a module-global `dict` with a random key.
 We then have Python wrapper code which creates a Matlab handle object to store the name of the exported `base` namespace Matlab array and the key to the shared-copy.
 Additional Matlab wrapper codes ensure that when they are passed the Matlab handle object wrapper from Python that this resolves to the array in the `base` namespace.
-When the Matlab handle object wrapper goes out of scope or deleted it removes the share-copy's key from the module-global `dict` and deletes the `base` namespace Matlab array.
+When the Matlab handle object wrapper goes out of scope or is deleted it removes the shared-copy's key from the module-global `dict` and deletes the `base` namespace Matlab array.

-No prototype implementation of the above schemes exist at present, due to time reasons.
+No prototype implementation of the above schemes exist at present due to time constraints.
-Instead, a the Python function call described in the [next section](#pymatpy) implements a `mex` file which creates `numpy` array that wraps memory from a Matlab array but which only exists whilst the `mex` file executes.
+Instead, the Python function call described in the [next section](#pymatpy) implements a `mex` file which creates `numpy` arrays that wraps memory from a Matlab array but which only exists whilst the `mex` file executes.
 The [wrapped `numpy` array](https://github.com/mducle/hugo/blob/master/src/call_python.cpp#L14) is passed to the user defined function directly, and should be only used in the called function so there should not be issues with garbage collection.